-Yolen is the author of more than 300 books, and her work has been translated into more than a dozen languages.
+Yolen is the author of more than 300 books, and her work has been translated into almost two dozen languages.
 Her poetry collection Radiation Sonnets: Love, in Sickness and in Health (2003) deals with her late husband’s battle with cancer.
 Her numerous books for young readers include the picture books Owl Moon (1987, illustrated by John Schoenherr), How Do Dinosaurs Say Goodnight?
 (2000, illustrated by Mark Teague), and the novella The Devil’s Arithmetic (2004).
 Her nonfiction includes Take Joy: A Writer’s Guide to Loving the Craft (2006) and Touch Magic: Fantasy, Faerie & Folklore in the Literature of Childhood (1981, expanded edition 2007).
 She has edited many anthologies, including Favorite Folktales from Around the World (1986).

 Yolen has received the Daedelus Award and the Catholic Library Association’s Regina Medal, and her books have won two Caldecott Medals, two Nebula Awards from the Science Fiction and Fantasy Writers of America, two Christopher Medals, and the Golden Kite Award from the Society of Children’s Book Writers and Illustrators.
 She has honorary doctorates from Smith College, Keene State College, and the College of Our Lady of the Elms.
 The former president of the Science Fiction and Fantasy Writers of America, Yolen has served on the board of directors for the Society of Children’s Book Writers and Illustrators for more than 25 years.
 She divides her time between homes in Hatfield, Massachusetts, and Scotland.